-It comes as no surprise that our pets can feel particularly anxious during firework season, with loud noises, unexpected bangs and bright light causing distress, discomfort and a general sense of fear.
-We can’t give our furry friends verbal reassurance, and so the next best thing is to be equipped with calming solutions and offer them a safe place to take refuge.
+It comes as no surprise that our pets can feel particularly anxious during firework season, with loud noises, unexpected bangs and bright lights causing distress, discomfort and a general sense of fear.
+We can’t just make all the scary fireworks in the world go away, and so the next best thing is to be equipped with calming solutions and offer them a safe place to take refuge.
 Here we’ll run through some ways you can help them.

 Ways to support your pet